InstituteforDiseaseModeling/idmtools/README.md

 ## Pre-requisites
 - Python 3.8/3.9/3.10/3.11 x64
-- Docker(Required for the local platform)
+- Docker(required for the container platform)
   On Windows or Mac, please use Docker Desktop 2.1.0.5 or 2.2.0.1

 # Reporting issues